spdrnl/r-fastapi/README.md

 -   Using vetiver
 -   Using velvet

-Although these methods all have their advantages, the R solutions seems rather closed or tied to Posit.
+Although these methods all have their advantages, the R solutions seem rather closed or tied to Posit.
 The proposed setup is aimed at a setup that already has investments in FastAPI or Python, for example through connected middleware.

 The setup is configured to create a container with 2 CPU and 4 worker threads.
 Each worker thread gets its own R instance.
 Because each FastAPI function is called standard with await, and R is not assumed to be async, threading should actually just work.